Detection and Mitigation of Byzantine Attacks in Distributed Training: Related Work and Summary of Contributions

 Another category of defenses is based on \emph{redundancy} and seeks resilience to Byzantines by replicating the gradient computations such that each of them is processed by more than one machine \cite{lagrange_cdc, detox, draco, data_encoding}.
 Even though this approach requires more computation load, it comes with stronger guarantees of correcting the erroneous gradients.
 Existing redundancy-based techniques are sometimes combined with robust aggregation \cite{detox}.
 The main drawback of recent work in this category is that the training can be easily disrupted by a powerful, omniscient adversary that has full control of a subset of the nodes and can mount judicious attacks \cite{byzshield}.

 Redundancy-based method \emph{DRACO} in \cite{draco} uses a simple \emph{Fractional Repetition Code} (FRC) (that operates by grouping workers) and the cyclic repetition code introduced in \cite{dimakis_cyclic_mds, tandon_gradient} to ensure robustness; majority voting and Fourier decoders try to alleviate the adversarial effects.
-Their work ensures exact recovery (as if the system had no adversaries) with $q$ Byzantine nodes when each task is replicated $r \geq 2q+1$ times; the bound is information-theoretic minimum, and DRACO is not applicable if it is violated.
+Their work ensures exact recovery (as if the system had no adversaries) with $q$ Byzantine nodes, when each task is replicated $r \geq 2q+1$ times; the bound is information-theoretic minimum, and DRACO is not applicable if it is violated.
 Nonetheless, this requirement is very restrictive for the typical assumption that up to half of the workers can be Byzantine.

 \emph{DETOX} in \cite{detox} extends DRACO and uses a simple grouping strategy to assign the gradients.
 It performs multiple stages of aggregation to gradually filter the adversarial values.
 The first stage involves majority voting, while the following stages perform robust aggregation.
 Unlike DRACO, the authors do not seek exact recovery; hence the minimum requirement in $r$ is small.
 However, the theoretical resilience guarantees that DETOX provides depend heavily on a ``random choice'' of the adversarial workers.
 In fact, we have crafted simple attacks \cite{byzshield} to make this aggregator fail under a more careful choice of adversaries.
 Furthermore, their theoretical results hold when the fraction of Byzantines is less than $1/40$.
-Under these assumptions, they show that, on average, a small percentage of the gradient computations will be distorted.